des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 allows the developer who is making code changes to also update the development environment as needed.

-The Vagrant CLI further demonstrates how development-centered Vagrant is.
+The Vagrant CLI further demonstrates how development-centred Vagrant is.
 `vagrant provision` enables tight iteration loops, reapplying the `Vagrantfile` specification without needing to create a machine from scratch.
 `vagrant up` further sets Vagrant apart from its image-building counter-part.
 Code is meant to be run, to interact with the network, to pick up changes in the filesystem.
 The `up` sub-command enables that by applying network and directory-mounting configurations specified in the `Vagrantfile`.
-When developing code, you want to run a debugger on it, to strace it, to view its core dumps.
+When developing code, you want to run a debugger on it, to `strace` it, to view its core dumps.
 `vagrant ssh` drops the user into the environment for them to troubleshoot and experiment.
 Like Packer's JSON, the `Vagrantfile` specifies which commands create and provision the machine.
 But unlike Packer, everything about Vagrant supports